manishkumar-dsi/scrap-google-images/README.md

   - variance: What variance do you want to put in the search?
 This could be color, size, etc. This is an array.
 - post_varience: This will add extra parameters to the search keyword.
 This will be added after the search keyword
 - pre_varience: Same as post_varience but parameters will be added before the search keyword.

+# How to configure the download directory
+This tool is very configurable.
+You can configure:
+- Image download directory
+- data.json path

+This can be configured from config.json.
+Path for this file: **lib > config.py**